DominikaSulcova/GABA-AD/README.md

     AG was stimulated with 100%rMT.
 TEPs were also recorded following the application of paired-pulse protocol over the M1 aiming to record SICI.

-    Following data preprocessing and cleaning, TEPs were characterised at the group level to identify peaks with consistent latencies and topographies.
-Based on these, 3 electrodes of interest (EOIs) were identified that best represented each TEP component, and the pooled signal from these EOIs was used to extract peak amplitude for each individual subject and condition.
+    Following data preprocessing and cleaning, TEPs were characterised at the group level using **Microstate analysis** as implemented in the RAGU software in order to identify the duration and topographic distribution of individual TEP components.
+Based on these, 3 electrodes of interest (EOIs) located at the maximum amplitude were chosen for each component, and the pooled signal from these EOIs was used to extract peak amplitude for each individual subject and condition.
     Rather than taking one-datapoint peak amplitude, windows of default lengths were first determined for each TEP component and their latency was individually adjusted for each dataset, then the mean amplitude was calculated as the average of 25% of most prominent datapoints within the window.
 Peak latency was calculated as the median x value of these averaged datapoints.